underscoreio/day-in-the-life/notes.md

 We have separated the description from the behaviour.

 This is okay, but ... we probably want to do more here.
-Really, we probably want to _do_ things.
+Really, we probably want to do things.

-Like maybe send a nagging email if the subscriber has lapsed.
+- Like maybe send a nagging email if the subscriber has lapsed.
-Or send an incentive if the customer is expiring soon.
+- Or send an incentive if the customer is expiring soon.
-But we don't want side effects.
+- ...

 So what do we do?
+It looks like we're going to be mixing in side effects like sending an email into our code.
+We don't want to do that, we want to isolate those areas from the business logic so we can easily understand it and change it.
+What we do is follow the same pattern again.

-It's another ADT!
+Yes, it's another ADT!

 ```
 sealed trait Action
+case object NoAction extends Action
 case class EncourageRenewal(c: Customer) extends Action
 case class Expire(c: Customer) extends Action
 case class Nag(c: Customer) extends Action
-case object NoAction extends Action

 def transition(customer: Customer, now: DateTime): Action =
   customer.sub match {